 Some events you might want to use an RSVP form for include:

-- Birthday party – Get a quick headcount of attendees.
+- Party – Get a quick headcount of attendees

 So, let’s see how to create an RSVP form in WordPress.